FuelLabs/fuel-v2-contracts/README.md

 ## Contributing

-Code must past tests with 100% coverage as well as be formatted and linted.
+Code must pass tests with 100% coverage as well as be formatted and linted.

 ```sh
 npm run coverage